bokkypoobah/InvestFeedCrowdsaleAudit/README.md

 * Some negative scenarios:

-  * An investor may decide to invest near the end of the crowdsale only a small amount has been contributed by other investors.
+  * An investor may decide to invest near the end of the crowdsale if only a small amount has been contributed by other investors.
 The crowdsale contract owner may extend the crowdsale closing date to any point in the future.

   * An investor may decide to wait nearer to the end of the crowdsale to invest, but the owners can suddenly close down the crowdsale.
-They would normally inform their community that they plan to close down the crowdsale prematurely, but this could be 24 hours and not enough time for this investor.
+They would normally inform their community that they plan to close down the crowdsale prematurely, but this could be 24 hours and not be enough time for this investor to respond.

 * This crowdsale contract moves all investor contributions straight into the crowdsale team's multisig wallet.
 If the minimum funding goal is not reached, investors will only be able to claim their refunds IF the crowdsale team moves all original funds back from the